proteneer/timemachine/README.md

 ## Deficiencies

-1. NVT only
-2. No constraints (HMR is needed to increase step size)
+1. No constraints (HMR is needed to increase step size)
-3. Explicit solvent is supported by reaction field, not PME
+2. Explicit solvent is supported by reaction field, not PME

 ## Functional Forms